Scroll UpScroll Up

-I was born and raised in small town Nebraska where I fell in love with everything Cornhuskers.
+I was born and raised in small-town Nebraska where I fell in love with everything Cornhuskers.
 I grew up attending many Nebraska Women’s Basketball games hoping to one day be a Division I basketball player.
 From 2010 to 2015, I lived out my dream in a Drake University uniform.

 I graduated in December 2014 with my Bachelors Degree in Business Administration from Drake University where I majored in Management and Public Relations.
-My experiences as both a student and collegiate athlete have significantly shaped my work ethic, passion and character as a young professional.
+My experiences as both a student and collegiate athlete have significantly shaped my work ethic, passion, and character as a young professional.

 While many college students invested their time into jobs and internships over their four years, I had a rather different experience.
 My working experience ranges from writing for the school newspaper, serving as a student ambassador for a nonprofit called Team IMPACT and interning for the Iowa State Fair.
 While I gained a lot from my job experiences, there is much to be said for the growth that comes from being a Division I athlete.

 My biggest takeaway from playing basketball at Drake can be summed up in two words: team first.
-After overcoming a season-ending knee injury my freshman year, with the chance to observe from the outside in, I learned there are many working parts of a team that produce positive results.
+After overcoming a season-ending knee injury during my freshman year, with the chance to observe from the outside in, I learned there are many working parts of a team that produces positive results.
 One person’s strengths combat another person’s weaknesses- and every individual player brings something unique to the table.

 Team success is far greater than any individual statistic, which in my mind translates perfectly into the real world.
-Buying into a mission, to make a company or the people around you better, can make a world of difference.
+Buying into a mission, to make a company or the people around you better can make a world of difference.